A proposal is a written offer to solve a technical problem

 be made to demonstrate that an exception would result

-writer needs to call upon whatever arts of expression
+needs to call upon whatever arts of expression he possesses

-he possesses in phrasing an exception so that it would
+in phrasing an exception so that it would not sound offensive

 I think I can do o better on this important topic than